 A SHORT INTRODUCTION TO THE HISTORY OF ST. ANDREW'S

-St. Andrew’s, Great Ryburgh is a cruciform round tower church dating back to the Saxon period before 1066.
-Both the tower and the church walls provide evidence of the church’s Saxon origins.
-The transepts were added in the 14th century, as was the octagonal belfry.
-It is thought to be one of the oldest round towers in the Diocese and visitors are fascinated by the shape of the church, each arm of the cross being almost equal.
+St. Andrew’s, Great Ryburgh is a cruciform round tower church believed to date back to the very early Norman period Both the tower and the church walls however demonstrate evidence of building techniques that hark back to the Saxon period before 1066.
+The South transept in a shortened form appears to be part of the footprint of the original building and the fuller length transepts as we see them today by the 14th century.
+The octagonal belfry dates from the 15th Century as do the tall perpendicular windows of the nave.
+It is one of the older round towers in the Diocese and visitors are fascinated by the shape of the church, each arm of the cross being almost equal.

 The windows were an early part of the Victorian restoration and are the work of William Wailes from the mid 1860s onwards.